Akshayamovva/ml-projects/README.md

-Project 1 Global Temperature and GHG Emissions Analysis
+Global Temperature and GHG Emissions Analysis

-This project explores the relationship between global temperature changes and greenhouse gas (GHG) emissions using a large-scale dataset of 8.6M+ records.
-The goal is to develop and evaluate predictive regression models that accurately estimate temperature variations based on emission data.

-Project Overview
-Objective: Study the correlation between global temperature rise and GHG emissions.
-Dataset Size: 8,599,212 × 7

-Data Preprocessing:
-Mean imputation of missing values based on the past 5 years.
-Feature scaling and transformation for model readiness.

-Modeling Approach
-Trained and tuned multiple regression models using Pipelines and GridSearchCV for hyperparameter optimization:
-Linear Regression
-Polynomial Regression
-Ridge & Lasso Regression
-Decision Tree Regressor
-K-Nearest Neighbors (KNN)
-Random Forest Regressor
-XGBoost Regressor

-Evaluation
-All models were evaluated using R² Score, Mean Squared Error (MSE), and Root Mean Squared Error (RMSE) for accurate performance comparison.
-Best Model: Random Forest Regressor R² Score: 0.873 Delivered the most reliable predictions with strong generalization.

-Tech Stack
-Languages & Libraries: Python, Pandas, NumPy, Scikit-Learn, XGBoost
-Tools: Jupyter Notebook, Pipelines, GridSearchCV
+This project involves building predictive regression models to study the relationship between global temperature changes and GHG emissions using a large dataset of 8.6M+ records.
+The data preprocessing included mean imputation based on the past five years to handle missing values.
+Multiple regression models were trained and tuned, including Linear, Polynomial, Ridge, Lasso, Decision Tree, KNN, Random Forest, and XGBoost, using Pipelines and GridSearchCV for hyperparameter optimization.
+All models were evaluated using R², MSE, and RMSE to ensure fair and accurate performance comparison.
+The Random Forest Regressor achieved the highest performance with an R² score of 0.873, demonstrating strong predictive capability.
+The project leverages tools and libraries such as Python, Pandas, NumPy, Scikit-Learn, and XGBoost, showcasing the application of machine learning techniques for climate data analysis.

-PROJECT 2 Vehicle Insurance Claim Prediction
+Vehicle Insurance Claim Prediction

-This project focuses on predicting whether a customer will claim vehicle insurance using machine learning techniques.
-The dataset contains 381,109 records and 12 features, and the objective is to build an accurate classification model to help insurance companies identify potential claimants.

- Project Overview

-Goal: Predict the likelihood of a customer filing a vehicle insurance claim.

-Dataset Shape: 381,109 × 12

-Target Variable: Response (1 → Claim, 0 → No Claim)

- Data Preprocessing

-Performed data cleaning and transformation to ensure high-quality inputs for modeling:
-Outlier Removal: Identified and removed extreme values.
-Missing Values: Imputed using mean for numerical and mode for categorical features.
-Feature Encoding: Converted categorical variables into numeric format.
-Data Balancing: Applied SMOTE (Synthetic Minority Oversampling Technique) to address class imbalance.

-Exploratory Data Analysis (EDA)

-Explored relationships between customer demographics, vehicle details, and claim probability.
-Identified key patterns and trends influencing the likelihood of claims.
-Visualized feature distributions and correlations using histograms, boxplots, and heatmaps.

-Machine Learning Models

-Implemented and compared multiple classification algorithms:
-K-Nearest Neighbors (KNN)
-Logistic Regression
-Naïve Bayes
-Decision Tree
-Random Forest
-XGBoost Classifier
-Feature Selection
-Applied SelectKBest (Chi² test) to choose the most impactful features.

-Model Optimization

-Used Pipelines, ColumnTransformer, and RandomizedSearchCV for hyperparameter tuning and workflow automation.

- Model Evaluation

-Evaluated model performance using the following metrics:

-Accuracy

-Precision, Recall, F1-Score (Classification Report)

-Best Model: Random Forest Classifier

-Accuracy: 0.89

-Delivered the best balance of precision and recall.

-Tech Stack

-Languages & Libraries: Python, Pandas, NumPy, Scikit-Learn, XGBoost, Imbalanced-learn

-Tools: Jupyter Notebook, Matplotlib, Seaborn

-Key Insights

-Age, vehicle age, and driving experience were significant predictors of claim likelihood.

-Ensemble methods like Random Forest provided robust and generalizable performance.

-The project demonstrates the power of machine learning in risk assessment and customer targeting within the insurance domain.
+This project focuses on predicting whether a customer will file a vehicle insurance claim using machine learning techniques.
+The dataset contains 381,109 records and 12 features, with the target variable indicating whether a claim was made.
+The data preprocessing phase involved handling missing values through mean and mode imputation, removing outliers, encoding categorical features, and applying SMOTE to balance the dataset.
+Extensive exploratory data analysis (EDA) was performed to uncover patterns between customer demographics, vehicle details, and claim probability.
+Multiple classification algorithms were implemented, including KNN, Logistic Regression, Naïve Bayes, Decision Tree, Random Forest, and XGBoost, with SelectKBest (Chi² test) used for feature selection.
+Model pipelines, ColumnTransformer, and RandomizedSearchCV were utilized for efficient preprocessing and hyperparameter tuning.
+Model performance was evaluated using Accuracy, Precision, Recall, and F1-Score, where the Random Forest Classifier achieved the best accuracy of 0.89, demonstrating strong predictive power.
+The project showcases how machine learning can enhance risk assessment and decision-making in the vehicle insurance industry by identifying key factors influencing claim likelihood.

+Multiclass Sentiment Classification Using Merged Market and Emotion Datasets

+This project involved multiclass sentiment classification by combining insights from two datasets: Fear & Greed Index and Historical Transaction Data.
+Both datasets were cleaned and preprocessed, including handling missing values, encoding categorical features, and normalizing numerical columns.
+The datasets were then merged based on common attributes to create a unified view for analysis.
+Exploratory Data Analysis (EDA) was performed to extract key insights such as transaction trends, emotional sentiment distribution, and market behavior patterns.
+A Random Forest Classifier was applied for multiclass sentiment prediction, achieving 100% accuracy on the test set, which highlighted highly distinguishable sentiment patterns in the data.
+The project utilized Python, Pandas, Scikit-Learn, Matplotlib, Label Encoding, MinMaxScaler, and Random Forest Classifier to deliver a robust sentiment analysis solution.